How To Fix Steam Error 29 In 2023

 Follow these steps to open Steam’s network ports on your router:

 1. Find your router’s IP address, username, and password.
-You can note this information down by looking at the back of your router.
+You can note this information by looking at your router’s back.

-2. Now, launch a browser and enter your router’s IP address in its search bar.
-Press enter, and it will then take you to the router’s login portal.
+2. Launch a browser and enter your router’s IP address in its search bar.

 3. Now, input your router’s username and password to log in.